Skip to main content

 Title II Federal Funding Initiatives

-• There are no juvenile justice grants currently open for applications.
-Please check back in the spring or visit the Wisconsin Department of Justice grants page for up to date information: https://www.doj.state.wi.us/dles/grants/grants.
+• There are no grants currently open for applications.
+Visit the Wisconsin Department of Justice grants page for the most up to date grant opportunities: https://www.doj.state.wi.us/dles/grants/grants

 Email the Juvenile Justice Specialist at Komrokr@doj.state.wi.us to be added to the grants email distribution list.